David Bowie: 1999–2012: Neoclassicist era

 Bowie, with Gabrels, created the soundtrack for Omikron: The Nomad Soul, a 1999 computer game in which he and Iman also voiced characters based on their likenesses.
 Released the same year and containing re-recorded tracks from Omikron, his album Hours featured a song with lyrics by the winner of his "Cyber Song Contest" Internet competition, Alex Grant.
 Making extensive use of live instruments, the album was Bowie's exit from heavy electronica.
 Hours and a performance on VH1 Storytellers in mid-1999 represented the end of Gabrels' association with Bowie as a performer and songwriter.
-Sessions for the planned album Toy, intended to feature new versions of some of Bowie's earliest pieces as well as three new songs, commenced in 2000, but the album remained officially unreleased until 2021.
+Sessions for Toy, a planned collection of remakes of tracks from Bowie's 1960s period, commenced in 2000, but was shelved due to EMI/Virgin's lack of faith in its commercial appeal.
 Bowie and Visconti continued their collaboration, producing a new album of completely original songs instead: the result of the sessions was the 2002 album Heathen.

 On 25 June 2000, Bowie made his second appearance at the Glastonbury Festival in England, playing almost 30 years after his first.
 The performance was released as a live album in November 2018.
 On 27 June, he performed a concert at the BBC Radio Theatre in London, which was released on the compilation album Bowie at the Beeb; this also featured BBC recording sessions from 1968 to 1972.
-Bowie and Iman's daughter was born on 15 August.
+Bowie and Iman's daughter, Alexandra, was born on 15 August.
 His interest in Buddhism led him to support the Tibetan cause by performing at the February 2001 and February 2003 concerts to support Tibet House US at Carnegie Hall in New York.

 In October 2001, Bowie opened the Concert for New York City, a charity event to benefit the victims of the September 11 attacks, with a minimalist performance of Simon & Garfunkel's "America", followed by a full band performance of "'Heroes".
 2002 saw the release of Heathen, and, during the second half of the year, the Heathen Tour.
 Taking place in Europe and North America, the tour opened at London's annual Meltdown festival, for which Bowie was that year appointed artistic director.
-Among the acts he selected for the festival were Philip Glass, Television, and the Dandy Warhols.
+Among the acts he selected for the festival were Philip Glass, Television and the Dandy Warhols.
 As well as songs from the new album, the tour featured material from Bowie's Low era.
 Reality (2003) followed, and its accompanying world tour, the A Reality Tour, with an estimated attendance of 722,000, grossed more than any other in 2004.
-On 13 June, Bowie headlined the last night of the Isle of Wight Festival 2004, his final live show in the UK.
+On 13 June, Bowie headlined the last night of the Isle of Wight Festival 2004.
 On 25 June, he experienced chest pain while performing at the Hurricane Festival in Scheeßel, Germany.
 Originally thought to be a pinched nerve in his shoulder, the pain was later diagnosed as an acutely blocked coronary artery, requiring an emergency angioplasty in Hamburg.
-The remaining 14 dates of the tour were cancelled.
+The remaining fourteen dates of the tour were cancelled.